hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 And **infra, product, and end users are** ***all*** **our users**, from the desk over to the world over.
 Our software needs to empower them all.
 Relegating any of them to second-importance is a third-rate idea bound to hasten company decline.

 Framing the mission this way aligns leadership and employee goals, incentivizing leadership to care about reducing toil and building new, exciting software.
 It adds an urgency and clarity to the role each org's meant to play.
 And, most of all, and to me at least, it's a mission I'm excited to go to work for.

+### How to empower all users

+Looking back to our guiding question: *when and how should infra prioritize between stability, efficiency, and agility?*

+Hopefully we've answered it now: **agility when top-line focused**, **efficiency when bottom-line focused**, and **stability** as a perennial baseline, gaining importance **as a company matures**.

+Let's end with a few actionable steps:

+- To improve **stability**
+    - **Monitor**: ensure robust [monitoring](https://sre.google/sre-book/monitoring-distributed-systems/), [track outages](https://sre.google/sre-book/tracking-outages/), and perform [postmortems](https://sre.google/sre-book/postmortem-culture/)
+    - **Evolve**: start by plugging holes; when insufficient, refactor; if absolutely necessary, progressively rewrite
+- To improve **efficiency**
+    - **Capture easy wins**: identify and execute on low-hanging fruit first (low effort, high value)
+    - **Track bigger investments**: monitor, ideate, prioritize, and execute on larger efficiency improvements as part of the roadmap, prioritized by ROI (discounted by risk and total execution cost)
+- To improve **agility**
+    - **Reduce toil**: identify, quantify, and eliminate both internal and external sources of toil, as part of recurring tech debt weeks and, crucially, as part of regular team planning
+    - **Improve abstraction**: continually source ideas (from top-down and bottom-up sources) on new problems, improvements, projects, and more ways to improve the platform; prioritize and execute on the most impactful (discounted by risk and total execution cost)